HitSisOnline/FlashLearn/README.md

 Simply open `index.html` in any modern web browser - no build tools or server required!
 Works completely offline once loaded.

----

-*Built with vanilla web technologies for learning and educational purposes.*